bmgmelo/EIS-smart-tool/README.md

 If you found this work helpful, please consider citing the following article: "DFRTtoEIS: An easy approach to verify the consistency of a DFRT generated from an impedance spectrum" https://doi.org/10.1016/j.electacta.2020.137429

+Please let me know if you find some bugs while using the software.
+Further updates will be added in the future.
+Bruno Melo (bmelo@ua.pt)
 ________________________________________________________________________________________________________________________________________________________
 References